jrnold/bayesian_notes/docs/posterior-predictive.md

 $$
 PQ_i = p(y_i^{(rep)} > y_i) .
 $$
-Then the *predictive concordance* be the proportion of $y_i$ that are not outliers. @Gelfand1995a argues that the predictive concordance should match 95% - in other words that the posterior predictive distribution should have the correct coverage.
+Then the *predictive concordance* be the proportion of $y_i$ that are not outliers. @Gelfand1995a argues that the predictive concordance should match 95%.
+In other words that the posterior predictive distribution should have the correct coverage.

 ### Outliers

 Can be identified by the inverse-CPO.

 -   larger than 40 are possible outliers, and those higher than 70 are extreme values [@Ntzoufras2009a, p.
 376].
 -   @Congdon2014a scales CPO by dividing each by its individual max and considers observations with scaled CPO under 0.01 as outliers.